 Please Note: The tips outlined in this guide should not be used in place of legal advice.

 The Office of Federal Contract Compliance (OFCCP) exists to ensure federal contractors and subcontractors are providing fair employment opportunities and taking affirmative actions in hiring and advancing diverse individuals.
-Companies that are not in compliance with the OFCCP can suffer major consequences.
-Use this guide to determine whether your organization’s employment practices are compliant, or if you may be at risk for a failed audit and hefty fines.

 The OFCCP governs employment-related activities in the following areas: